violetSaathoff/Hashiwokakero/README.md

         ‖     ‖           ||           ‖     ‖           ||           ‖     ‖
         2     2           ||           2     2           ||           2     2

-The left panel is the circuit with forced bridges solved, the middle panel is the gate solved when the input is false, and the right panel is the gate solved when the input is true.
 Since the input is terminated, the 2 halves of the input are foced be have the same truth value (this isn't important here, but in more complicated circuits it's potentially possible for there to be circuits which allow extra solutions under certain input combinations that lead to ambiguous logic, but buffers can prevent this from being an issue).

 Although this isn't actually necessary for Turing Competeness, the next circuit element I want to explain is the Fake XOR.
 The Fake XOR is works by having a vertex that has 2 inputs (A, B) and 1 output (C).
 If the value on the vertex is V, then we can compute C using the equation: C = V - A - B. Notably, this equation preserves parity (which is why this gate is most akin to an xor gate).
 Unfortunately, for the resulting data to be a valid logic level we need there to be only 2 possible values of C. This means that at best there are 3 possible input combinations which satisfy the gate (this is why it's a Fake XOR and not a real XOR).
 For example, if V = 5, then A and B can't simultaneously be 1 since then C would have to be 3, but that's illegal (other options work: 5 - 2 - 2 = 1, 5 - 2 - 1 = 2, 5 - 1 - 2 = 2).
 Alternatively, if V = 4, then A and B can't simultaneously be 2 since then C would have to be 0, which isn't a valid logic level in my 1/2 encoding scheme (other options work: 4 - 1 - 1 = 2, 4 - 1 - 2 = 1, 4 - 2 - 1 = 1).